cirosantilli/linux-cheat/filesystem.md

 GUI tools such as gparted exist to make both those steps conveniently.

-## fdisk

-View and edit partition tables and disk parameters.

-REPL interface.

-Does not create filesystems.
-For that see: `mke2fs` for ext systems.

-Mnemonic: Format disk.

-Better use gparted for simple operations if you have X11

-To view/edit partitions with interactive CLI prompt interface.

-### l

-Show lots of partition and disk data on all disks:

-    sudo fdisk -l

-Sample output for each disk:

-    Disk /dev/sda: 500.1 GB, 500107862016 bytes
-    255 heads, 63 sectors/track, 60801 cylinders, total 976773168 sectors
-    Units = sectors of 1 * 512 = 512 bytes
-    Sector size (logical/physical): 512 bytes / 4096 bytes
-    I/O size (minimum/optimal): 4096 bytes / 4096 bytes
-    Disk identifier: 0x7ddcbf7d

-    Device Boot   Start     End   Blocks  Id System /dev/sda1  *    2048   3074047   1536000  7 HPFS/NTFS/exFAT
-    /dev/sda2     3074048  198504152  97715052+  7 HPFS/NTFS/exFAT
-    /dev/sda3    948099072  976771071  14336000  7 HPFS/NTFS/exFAT
-    /dev/sda4    198504446  948099071  374797313  5 Extended
-    Partition 4 does not start on physical sector boundary.
-    /dev/sda5    198504448  907638783  354567168  83 Linux
-    /dev/sda6    940277760  948099071   3910656  82 Linux swap / Solaris
-    /dev/sda7    907640832  940267519  16313344  83 Linux

-### REPL

-Edit partitions for `sdb` on REPL interface:

-    sudo fdisk /dev/sdb

-Operation: make a list of changes to be made, then write them all to disk and exit with `w` (write).

-Most useful commands:

-- `-m`: list options
-- `-p`: print info on partition, same as using `-l` option.
-- `-o`: create new DOS partition table.
-- `-n`: create new partition.
-- `-d`: delete a partition.
-- `-w`: write enqueued changes and exit.

 ## Hard disks

 Hard disks are represented by the system as block devices.